Subscribe to updates

 2026/27 Budget and Early Years Consultation

-This agenda item focuses on the process for consultations related to the 2026/27 academic year.
-The forum will be asked to agree on the dates for these consultations, the information that will be included, and the principles for voting.
-Three consultations are proposed: one in September covering de-delegation, block transfers, and Central School Services Block items; a second in October for funding formula decisions such as the MFG, Falling Rolls, Growth Fund, and School Block transfers; and a third in January specifically for Early Years rates and budgets.
-The report also seeks agreement on how votes will be cast, considering options such as one vote per school, one vote per academy trust, or votes weighted by pupil numbers.
+The forum was scheduled to consider decisions regarding the 2026/27 consultations.
+This included agreeing on the dates for consultations, the information to be included, and the principles for voting.
+Three consultations were proposed: one in September, one in October, and a third specifically for Early Years in January.
+The consultations would cover de-delegation, block transfers, Central School Services Block items, funding formula decisions, and Early Years rates and budgets.
+The report also raised questions about how votes should be cast, suggesting options such as one vote per school, one vote per academy trust, or votes weighted by pupil numbers.

 SEND Futures Plan Update